RobotComponents/RobotComponents-Documentation/docs/Simulation/Forward Kinematics.md

 **External Axis Planes (EAP):** Contains a list with all posed external axis planes.

+## **Menu Items**

+Through the right-click menu of the component the following options are available:

+**Preview Robot Mesh:** Enables or disables the preview of the robot mesh.

 ## **Usage**

 [**Simulation**]({{ site.baseurl }}{% link docs/Simulation/index.md %})**:**